 It’s come to a point that the Negroni, that crimson-hued Italian classic, is essentially a category of cocktails as much as its own drink.
 While many purists might reject that premise, the fact is that it provides a useful template that has led to countless variations.
 The Dub Treo is one such version, which uses the base recipe of gin, sweet vermouth and Campari and tweaks the individual ingredients as well as their proportions.

-The key to the cocktail is the rum.
-A Rum Negroni is no strange thing, and it’s especially delicious when made with a Jamaican rum like Appleton Estate.
-This high quality, affordable aged rum works well as a cocktail base for its rich, assertive characteristics and the fact it’s relatively dry.
+The key to the cocktail is rum.
+A Rum Negroni is no strange creation at this point, and the drink is especially delicious when made with a Jamaican rum like Appleton Estate.
+This high quality, affordable aged rum works well as a cocktail base because of its rich, assertive characteristics and its relative dryness.
 It’s also easy to find in most markets.
 It will make an excellent Daiquiri or Rum Old Fashioned, so it’s worth getting a bottle for the Dub Treo, even if you only make a few.

 The largest deviation in the drink from the Negroni is using Aperol rather than Campari.
 Though they’re both bittersweet Italian amari (and are both owned by Campari Company), Aperol is lighter, more citrus-forward and a bit sweeter with notes of gentian and bitter orange.
 Its most famous application, and something you can play with once you’ve had your fill of the Dub Treo, is the Aperol Spritz.

 Finally, unlike the one-to-one-to-one ratio of a Negroni, this drink is two parts rum and one part each sweet vermouth and Aperol.
 Plus, for some extra botanicals and some dark notes it gets a dash of whiskey barrel-aged bitters.
 If needed, you can swap that for Angostura bitters.

 - 1 1/2 ounces Appleton Estate Reserve Rum